prody/ProDy/doc/tutorial.rst

 Note that indices in Python start from zero (0).
 0th mode is the 1st non-zero mode in this case.

-The :func:`~dynamics.writeNMD` function writes ANM results in NMD format.
+The :func:`~.writeNMD` function writes ANM results in NMD format.
 NMD files can be viewed using the :ref:`nmwiz` VMD plugin.

 >>> writeNMD('p38_anm.nmd', anm[:6], ubi_selection)